Chapter 9. Connection Points

 important because each connection point needs to provide a unique

-implementation of _LocCPQueryInterface
+implementation of _LocCPQueryInterface.

 A connection point must maintain a COM object